chrippa/ds4drv/README.rst

 ds4drv
 ======

-ds4drv is a userspace Linux driver for the Sony DualShock 4 controller.
+ds4drv is a Sony DualShock 4 userspace driver for Linux.

 Background